 Our key objectives are to:

 - minimise delays, accidents and damage resulting from snow and ice

 - undertake winter service effectively and efficiently

-Islington Enterprise, our contractor for these services, has road and footway gritting machines working 24/7, to minimise delays, accidents, and damage resulting from ice and snow.
+Islington Council has road and footway gritting machines working 24/7, to minimise delays, accidents, and damage resulting from ice and snow.